robmarkcole/tensorflow-lite-rest-server/README.md

 ```

 ## Development
-I am developing on a pi4 using VScode remote over SSH from my Mac.
+I am developing on a mac/pi4 using VScode.
 Install the dev requirements: `$ pip3 install -r requirements-dev.txt`.
 Sort requirements with `$ /home/pi/.local/bin/isort tflite-server.py`.
 Unfortunately appears black is not supported on pi4 yet.